-PTSD and ASD (continued\1)
+PTSD and ASD (continued_1)

 - Characteristic symptoms

 - Re-experiencing the traumatic event

 - Sustained high level of anxiety or arousal

-- General numbing of responsiveness
+General numbing of responsiveness

 - Intrusive recollections or nightmares

-- Amnesia to certain aspects of the trauma
+- Amnesia to certain aspects of the trauma flashbacks and Nightmares

-- Depression
+- Depression Can reach the highest level of panic attack.

-- Survivor's guilt
+- Survivor's guilt لو إني....

-- Substance abuse
+- Substance abuse to run away from reality

-- Anger and aggression
+- Anger and aggression Usually when the person sees the flashbacks.

 - Relationship problems

-PTSD and ASD (continued\2)
+PTSD and ASD (continued 2)

-- PTSD symptoms - May begin within the first 3 months after the trauma - May be a delay of several months or even years
+- PTSD symptoms - May begin within the first 3. months after the trauma - May be a delay of several months or even years Which is rare

-PTSD and ASD (continued\3)
+PTSD and ASD (continued_3)

-- Acute stress disorder (ASD) is similar to PTSD in terms of precipitating traumatic events and symptomatology. - Symptoms are time limited. - Up to 1 month following the trauma - If symptoms last longer than 1 month, the diagnosis is PTSD.
+- Acute stress disorder (ASD) is similar to PTSD in terms of precipitating traumatic events and symptomatology.

+- Symptoms are time limited.

+- Up to 1 month following the trauma